proteomicsunitcrg/qcloud2-pipeline/README.md

     username: user_smtp
     password: password_smtp
 ```
-    4.3.
+- 4.3.
 Update with your email:
 ```yml
   email:
     address: your@mail.com
 ```
 Note: at this present version the port 8089 is not yet configurable so don't change it.

-5. Execute JAR file:
+5. Run JAR file:

 ```java
 java -jar /path/to/QCloud2-1.0.19OUTSIDE.jar --spring.config.location=file:///path/to/sample.yml